Posted On Jan 27, 2021

 Obesity

-Family history of kidney disease
+Family history of kidney disease.

 Lifestyle plays an important role in the development and progression of CKD to the end stages.
-Some of the most effective ways of preventing CKD progression includes:

 The aim of overall management should be to manage signs and symptoms, treat complications and slow down the progression of the condition.
 Chronic kidney disease treatment is generally individualised as per the patient’s conditions and needs.
 Kidney disease treatment in Delhi may include medical management of hypertension, anaemia, swelling, improving bone strength and a kidney-friendly diet to minimize the kidneys’ workload.

-GFR refers to glomerular filtration rate and signifies how well the kidneys are functioning to remove the toxin waste product creatinine from the blood.
+GFR refers to the glomerular filtration rate and signifies how well the kidneys are functioning to remove the toxin waste product creatinine from the blood.
 A GFR value of less than 60 ml/min denotes significant kidney damage.

 Estimated GFR or eGFR is used for staging CKD. eGFR is inversely proportional to CKD staging.